larapie/larapie/README.md

 php artisan larapie:install
 ```

-Edit the .env and enter your correct database details then run:
+Open the .env file and enter your database details then run:
 ```php
 php artisan db:reset
 ```